spaceface777/NspireCalculators/.github/ISSUE_TEMPLATE/calculator-requests.md

 ---
 name: Calculator requests
-about: Suggest a new calculator here.
+about: Fill this in if you have any calculator requests.

 ---